EyasuTeshome/shifttracker/communicating-in-english/writing-professional-messages-in-english.md

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)* In this exercise:

-1. You will study the example and analysis of a professional email here: [How to write professional emails (with templates)](How to write professional emails (with templates).md).
+1. You will study the example and analysis of a professional email here: [How to write professional emails (with templates)](how-to-write-professional-emails-with-templates.md).
 2. You will practice writing professional messages, and you will submit them for review by a project reviewer.

 Use this [Google Doc Template](https://docs.google.com/document/d/1ruKnTS11DLhFGIRoaja3RiqDSuODaWzc5tdBLkGtJhs/edit?usp=sharing) to complete this exercise.